 - 12 ounces = ¾ pound = 340 grams

 - 16 ounces = 1 pound = 455 grams

 - 1 cup = 8 fl. oz.

 - ½ cup = 4 fl. oz.

 Does 4 or 8 Ounce Equal 1 Cup?

-It depends on whether the ingredients are liquids or dry.
-A cup of dry flour is 4.5 oz. and a cup of liquid is 8 fl. oz.
+It depends on whether the ingredients are liquid or dry.
+A cup of dry flour is 4.5 oz., and a cup of liquid is 8 fl. oz.

 - Dry measurement by weight: 8 ounces = ½ pound = 225 grams

 Do 2 Tablespoons Equal 1 Ounce?